What Is The USMRC?

 - To ensure and enhance the quality of Math Recovery®-certified teachers, leaders and champions

-- To make research and knowledge of young students' mathematical thinking available to a wider audience through publications, presentations, seminars and events
+- To make research and knowledge of young students' mathematical thinking available to a wider audience through publications, presentations, seminars and courses

 There are many advantages of becoming a member of the US Math Recovery® Council; educators who join Math Recovery® receive valuable ongoing support, research, and training materials as they apply the principles of Math Recovery® programs to their own work, their own students, and their own classrooms.